wouter-veeken/docs/content/styles.md

 scope: heading
 # $title, $sentence, $lower, $upper, or a pattern.
 match: $title
+style: AP # AP or Chicago; only applies when match is set to $title.
 ```

 `capitalization` checks that the text in the specified scope matches the case